by VIN, Year, Make, Model by License Plate

 - Nissan 300ZX (Z31): For those seeking a more refined, Japanese sports car experience with advanced (for the time) technology and a focus on handling over raw power, the 300ZX is an excellent, albeit different, alternative.

-Final Verdict: Is the 1984 Pontiac Firebird a Good Sedan?
+Final Verdict: Is the 1984 Pontiac Firebird a Good Vehicle?

 The 1984 Pontiac Firebird is ideal for nostalgia-seekers, 80s car enthusiasts, and those who appreciate iconic American automotive styling and a spirited driving experience.
 It is worth buying for individuals looking for a classic car that offers a blend of aggressive looks and accessible performance without the exorbitant cost of some other collector vehicles.
 However, it is best purchased as a used vehicle, ideally a well-maintained example.
 Specific trims like the Trans Am with the 5.0L V8 (especially the L69) offer the most desirable performance, but condition is paramount.
 Buyers should be prepared for potential maintenance and repair costs associated with an older vehicle, particularly concerning rust and electrical components.
 It is not recommended for those seeking a practical daily driver or prioritizing cutting-edge technology and fuel efficiency.